sttk/fav-prop.enum-all-props/README.md

 #### Return:

-An array of property names.
+An array of property content objects.

 **Type:** Array